skolix15/Clinic_Project/README.md

 1. Create a database (schema) in MySQL Workbench with the namw "mydb19"
 2. Import the dump folder as is, in the database "mydb19"

+IMPORTANT NOTE:
+If you have any trouble running the program please make sure you have a valid Java version and that the libraries are correctly imported in the project!!

 Afterwards you're good to go to manage your Clinic's supply chain and human resources!!!